frontenddogma/css-optimization-basics/manuscript/operation.md

 ## Maintainability

 Optimizing for maintainability means doing everything to make maintenance as easy as possible.
 It starts with avoiding work that’s unnecessary, and surprisingly, this begins with the mundanest of things—proper style sheet naming.
-We won’t dive deeper into such simple things here, but let’s all have a close eye on the senseless activity of changing style sheet names.
-When we’re doing that, we’re not taking care of a maintenance task—we instead messed up one of the simplest things there are in web development.
+We won’t dive deeper into such simple things here, but let’s all keep a close eye on the senseless activity of changing style sheet names.
+When we’re doing that, we’re not taking care of a maintenance task—we instead mess up one of the simplest things in web development.
 (Defensive caching assumed, let’s just use functional or generic names.
-Personally, I’ve never in my 20 years career changed a style sheet’s name once it was just called “default.css”—not even on heavily frequented Google sites.)
+Personally, I’ve never in my 20-year career changed a style sheet’s name once it was just called “default.css”—not even on heavily frequented Google sites.)

 ### Irrelevant: `!important`

 Similar to performance, there’s some trash to bring out.
-Contrary to some views, there’s nothing harmful, and nothing dangerous, and neither anything unmaintainable about using `!important`. `!important`, a part of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.
+Contrary to some views, there’s nothing harmful, dangerous, or unmaintainable about using `!important`. `!important`, a part of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.

 As with every tool, one can use it wrong.
 Using a knife to eat soup is frustrating.
 Using a hammer to solder circuit boards is very difficult.
 Using `!important` to fix every layout problem is like using pesticides against bugs: It’s tough on the environment.

-Alas, now, that doesn’t mean one shouldn’t use knives, hammers, or `!important`.
+Alas, that doesn’t mean one shouldn’t use knives, hammers, or `!important`.
 What it means is to learn when it’s best and most effectively used.

 In essence, let’s not refrain from using `!important`.
 Let’s not shy away from using it for quick _testing and debugging_.
-Let’s well use it for declarations, then, that come early in our style sheets but that are rather unspecific, and hence face a risk (or probably just suffered from) being overridden in some way.
+Let’s use it for declarations that come early in our style sheets but that are rather unspecific, and hence run the risk of (or probably just suffered from) being overridden in some way.
 That’s not bad development practice.
 That makes sense.

 Use of `!important` is legitimate.